eigerco/pallet-move/doc/design.md

 3) The MoveVM testing Substrate node.
 4) The MoveVM testing tools.

-## Substrate MoveVM pallet
+### Substrate MoveVM pallet
 Substrate pallets are modular components that allow developers to easily customize and extend the functionality of their Substrate-based blockchains, making the development process more efficient and flexible.
-It is also desired way to extend the Substrate runtime with custom functionality.
-That's why MoveVM functionality should be implemented as a Substrate pallet.

-The software design proposed by Pontem's initial work pursues the Substrate pallet architecture and standards.
-Therefore, we've followed a similar approach to comply with the standard.

-The architecture of a MoveVM pallet follows a modular design pattern, enabling other development teams to build and integrate specific functionalities of MoveVM into their Substrate-based blockchains.
-MoveVM pallet is a self-contained module that encapsulates Move Virtual Machine and all side logic needed to handle Move specifics.
 Let's dive into the crucial aspects of pallet architecture:
 1) Module: The MoveVM pallet represents a module within a Substrate runtime.
-It contains a set of related functionalities that make a group together.
 The MoveVM pallet would include only things needed for interaction with the virtual machine.
 2) State: The MoveVM will define its state, which is the data they need to keep track of.
 That state consists of various variables containing information relevant to the pallet's functionalities.
 It is stored on the blockchain and updated through transactions and blocks.
 3) Storage: It defines the data structures and how they are accessed and modified.
-The storage system ensures data consistency across the network.
 The MoveVM pallet would use it to store data in the map of key-value pairs and provide a storage adapter for the Move Virtual Machine storage.
 4) Dispatchable Functions - extrinsics: The MoveVM pallet will expose dispatchable functions, which users can call via transactions.
-These functions define the operations that some can perform on the blockchain.
 Currently, there are three extrinsics defined:
 - 'execute' - executes a Move script;
 - 'publishModule' - publishes a Move module;
 - 'publishPackage' - publishes a Move package.